-- All hand-in tasks must be submitted by 9am on the due date in HARD COPY directly to the subject teacher or relevant Leader of Learning in Brauer Hall. - Tasks that are submitted after this time will require an Illness/Misadventure form and may result in a zero penalty for part or all of the assessment. - Assessment tasks MUST NOT be submitted to Student Services or to the Main Office.
-Submission instructions are clearly identified on the Assessment Task Notification Sheet. - Assessment tasks CANNOT be submitted on USB drives, or via Edmodo or email, unless the class teacher provides direction of this in writing.
+- All hand-in tasks must be submitted by 9am on the due date according to the submission instructions detailed on the assessment notification.
+This may be in hard copy directly to the subject teacher or relevant Leader of Learning in Brauer Hall or submitted via the class Google Classroom page. - Tasks that are submitted after this time will require an Illness/Misadventure form and may result in a zero penalty for part or all of the assessment. - Assessment tasks MUST NOT be submitted to Student Services or to the Main Office.
+Submission instructions are clearly identified on the Assessment Task Notification Sheet. - Assessment tasks CANNOT be submitted on USB drives, or email, unless the class teacher provides direction of this in writing.
 Tasks submitted by electronic means which have not been received by the due date may be penalised with a zero penalty for part or all of the assessment.